| Before I get started with the factual information, now that I've had years to put this chapter of my life into some kind of perspective... Who

 the parent is behaving similar to what I described above, you can assume that Parental Alienation

+is occurring.
 It must be remembered that usually both parents will get into

+an alienatiing cycle that must be stopped.
 The obsessed alienator not only doesn't recognize the damage,

 but they believe they are saving the child from destruction.
 The naive & active alienator are not always aware of their